Scholarships Available

 - Kristy attended FSU

-One non-renewable award to a graduating high school senior from Newaygo High School.
+To be awarded to a graduating high school senior from Newaygo High School

 - Resident of Newaygo in grades 9-12

-One, two-year renewable award to a graduating high school senior from Grant High School.
+To be awarded to a graduating high school senior from Grant High School

 - Involvement in the field of agriculture